coldrye-archive/esmake/README.md

 ### watch

-Runs a watch process that will update coverage information whenever the sources or tests have been changed.
+Runs a watch process that will update both the documentation and the coverage information whenever the sources or tests or relevant configuration files have been changed.

 ## Resources